gigi206/VSCode-Anywhere/README.md

 With traditionnal VSCode, for example if you want to developped in _Python_ language, you must have Python installed with some Python modules like **flake8**.
 With VSCode-Anywhere you just have to enabled Python section in the configuration file and start the installation process.

 VSCode-Anywhere install for you (if *zeal_enabled* is set to _true_) the documentation of your language (with Zeal software).
-Always with Python example, Python2 and Python3 documentation will be downloaded add you will have access to this documentation accross your code.
+Always with Python example, Python2 and Python3 documentation will be downloaded and you will have access to this documentation accross your code.

-Dependancies (like Python, modules and documentation) will be installed with :
+Dependencies (like Python, modules and documentation) will be installed with :

 - [Junest](https://github.com/fsquillace/junest) (Linux only)
 - [MSYS2](https://www.msys2.org) (Windows only)
 - [Zeal](https://zealdocs.org)

-I recommand to see these [tutorials](https://code.visualstudio.com/docs/getstarted/introvideos).
+I recommend to see these [tutorials](https://code.visualstudio.com/docs/getstarted/introvideos).

 ## 2. Linux